sherina11/python-basics/README.md

 - while_loop.py – Prints numbers from 1 to 5 using a while loop
 - multiplication_table.py – Prints the multiplication table of a number
 - factorial.py – Calculates factorial of a number
+- prime_number.py – Checks whether a number is prime

 ## How to Run the Programs

 1. Install Python